-Baby boomers may be nearing – and, in some cases, passing – the traditional retirement age, but chief financial officers don’t appear worried about their departures from the workplace, recent Robert Half research suggests.
+Baby boomers may be nearing – and, in some cases, passing – the traditional retirement age, but CFOs don’t appear worried about their departures from the workplace, recent Robert Half research suggests.
 Perhaps surprisingly, given the size of this workplace population, nearly two-thirds of financial executives surveyed said they aren’t concerned about losing these employees to retirement in the next couple of years.

 Fortunately for businesses, professionals often seek to stay connected to the workforce after they retire.
 Paul McDonald, Robert Half senior executive director, noted, “Even as they move closer to retirement, many people want to continue contributing their skills and expertise.
 Companies can take advantage of working with these employees on a consulting basis, who can in turn train other staff members on both the needed technical and nontechnical attributes."

-What steps can accounting and finance managers take to make sure when employees do the leave, the organization doesn’t lose the expertise they accumulated?
+What steps can accounting and finance managers take to make sure that when employees do leave, the organization doesn’t lose the expertise they accumulated?
 Here are four strategies:

-- Invite retiring employees to work on a consulting or part-time basis.
+- Invite retiring employees to work on a part-time basis — There are good reasons to use a small-business consultant.
 Also consider flexible work arrangements and alternative schedules that give staff additional control over their time.

 - Facilitate mentor relationships — Establish a forum for experienced employees to transfer their knowledge to their colleagues.

 - Hone your training options — Well-built professional development programs enable employers to not just build staff members’ skills but also reinforce key knowledge points and practices to be followed.
 As an added benefit, employees in consulting roles or transitioning into retirement can be excellent trainers.

 If you find yourself in need of hiring help for your project or interim management needs, don't hesitate to contact us.